The Best Gluten-Free Flour Blends Compared (2026 Guide)

 Why it works: It uses an optimized blend of rice flour, whole grain brown rice flour, and tapioca starch which helps retain moisture.
 It works fantastically in our GF pizza dough recipe.

-👉 Get King Arthur Flour on Amazon
+π Get King Arthur Flour on Amazon

-Get the Bundle for $123.
-Best for Pastries & Pie Crusts: Cup4Cup Multipurpose Flour
+3. Best for Pastries & Pie Crusts: Cup4Cup Multipurpose Flour

 Developed by Chef Thomas Keller, Cup4Cup is the absolute best choice for anything flaky or buttery.